FlinkFood/FlinkFood/README.md

 ## Contribute

+### Before contribution
+Please read up on the documentation for the architecture and the choices made for the FlinkFood application [HERE](docs/architecture.md)

+### Contribution practices
 Contributions to FlinkFood are welcome!
 Follow these steps to contribute:

 1. Create a new branch for your feature from the develop branch (`git checkout -b "(feature | hotfix | release | docs) - FLIN - #of_task - really_brief_description"`) no spaces.